 Since I have moved the four infected rainbowfish to the 5-gallon tank, I needed less dosage in the water to achieve the required concentration.

-After just a week of treatment, I could tell there was a noticeable improvement in the appearance of the fish lips.
+After just a few days of treatment, I could tell there was a noticeable improvement in the appearance of the fish lips.
 All visible symptoms had disappeared within one week.
 To make sure, I continued the treatment for two more weeks.
 It was probably unnecessary to keep the treatment for that long.

-Note on (12/9/2017): Now SeaChem sells a new product called SulfaPlex.
+Updated on (12/9/2017): Now SeaChem sells a new product called SulfaPlex.
 The ingredient is 100% Sulfathiazole.
 They changed the name of their product.
 Sulfathiazole is the antibiotics, while SulfaPlex is the product name.

 The aftermath of the Fish Mouth Rot Treatment: